 The Hopper property lies within the Yukon-Tanana Terrane near the south end of the Dawson Range Gold Belt, which hosts several porphyry and related epithermal vein deposits (Figure 1).
 The oldest rocks in the area comprise Late Proterozoic and Paleozoic quartz-biotite±muscovite schists, which are intercalated with biotite-bearing quartzite and banded marble.
-This package is intruded by a Late Cretaceous (76.0±1.1 and 83.7±1.9 Ma) plutonic complex, which is informally called the Hopper Pluton.
+This package is intruded by a Late Cretaceous (76.0±1.1 and $83.7\pm1.9$ Ma) plutonic complex, which is informally called the Hopper Pluton.
 The age of the Hopper Pluton places it in the same metallogenic episode as the Patton Porphyry, which is the mineralizing pluton at Western Copper and Gold Corporation's Casino porphyry copper-gold-silvermolybdenum deposit, located 190 km to the north-northwest.
 The Casino deposit contains 8.9 million ounces of gold and 4.4 billion pounds of copper in proven and probable ore reserves.

 Soil sampling at the Hopper property has defined strong copper values (500 to 26,000 ppm) spanning a 2800 by 4200 m area.
 Parts of the copper anomaly are accompanied by clusters of high gold, silver and molybdenum values.
-Soil samples collected from a glaciated upland plateau in the eastern part of the property returned subdued soil geochemical values for most elements (Photo 1).
-Drilling has returned encouraging results from parts of the soil anomaly, but much of it has not been tested.
+Glacial overburden on an upland plateau on the eastern part of the property returned low values, but may hide other areas of mineralization (Photo 1).
+Drilling has returned encouraging results from parts of the soil anomaly, but most of it is untested.
 Figure 2 illustrates the size and tenor of the Hopper property soil geochemical anomaly relative to the Casino deposit.